 Many physicians will not acknowledge that the Mirena crash caused the side effects after the device's removal.
 They only rely on the information provided by Bayer, the producer of the product.
 Doctors tell women that their tests are normal and blame their symptoms on causes from anxiety to early menopause.
 Since every woman can experience different reactions, it makes doctors' diagnoses and treatment less accurate.

-The symptoms associated with removing the Mirena IUD are not necessarily life-threatening, although that’s not to say they’re not painful.
+The symptoms associated with removing the Mirena IUD are not necessarily life-threatening, although that's not to say they're not painful.
 However, one symptom does pose some risk—the emotional effects.
-According to a study of Mirena removal, depression occurs in 36 percent of women under 33, with a higher percentage for those 34 and older.
+According to a study of Mirena removal, depression is a symptom in 36 percent of women under 33, with a higher percentage for those 34 and older.

 Once doctors remove the device, disrupting hormone levels, patients often experience mood changes, ranging from depression and sudden mood swings to abnormal behavior.
 The resulting abrupt changes in the concentration of hormones disrupt how the brain and body function.
 One of these emotional changes (or a combination of them all) is the possibility of suicidal thoughts.
 Obviously, this poses a serious risk.
 If you experience this symptom, speak to a healthcare professional right away.